LogtalkDotOrg/logtalk3/manuals/_sources/userman/objects.rst.txt

 The main goal of Logtalk objects is the encapsulation and reuse of predicates.
 Instead of a single database containing all your code, Logtalk objects provide separated namespaces or databases allowing the partitioning of code in more manageable parts.
-Logtalk does not aim to bring some sort of new dynamic state change concept to Logic Programming or Prolog.
+Logtalk is a *declarative programming language* and does not aim to bring some sort of new dynamic state change concept to Logic Programming or Prolog.

-In Logtalk, the only pre-defined objects are the built-in objects :ref:`user <apis:user/0>` and :ref:`logtalk <apis:logtalk/0>`, which are described at the end of this section.
+Logtalk, defines two built-in objects, :ref:`user <apis:user/0>` and :ref:`logtalk <apis:logtalk/0>`, which are described at the end of this section.

 .. _objects_kind: